duvvuri1705/ECE740_VLM_ImageComposition/README.md

 4. **Expected Output for Basic Task:**
       - The bounding box coordinates will be printed on the console.
       - The generated image with the bounding box drawn will be displayed.

+## Acknowledgments

+This project is build upon the [LLaVA repository](https://github.com/camenduru/LLaVA) and uses the model and architecture for vision-language tasks.